Common Wine Questions

 6. How do I re-cork (or reseal) a wine bottle?

 If the bottle is almost full, simply replace the cork (right side up!) or screw cap and store the wine in the ‘fridge.
 Unfortunately, the more air space in the bottle, the faster the wine will oxidize.
 Another option is to purchase a wine pump, which lets you pump air out of the bottle before sealing it.
+(I also like these wine stoppers and these.)
 These get mixed reviews on their effectiveness, so you may want to try a couple of different types to see which works best for you.

 7. Do I need to decant my wine?

 Well, that depends… If there’s a lot of sediment in the bottle, definitely!
-Otherwise, pour yourself a glass, give it a good swirl, then taste it and see.
+Otherwise, pour yourself a small tasting, give it a good swirl, then taste it and see.
 If you can taste the fruitiness, don’t decant or you could lose some of that delicate fruitiness to the air.
+If your mouth puckers and drys out, the tannins need to open, so decant.

 8. At what temperature should I store my red wine?

-Store red wines at cool room temperatures.
+Store red wines at cool room temperatures (65 degrees is about perfect).
 Think cool cellar rather than hot attic.
 When the advice to ‘store reds at room temperature’ was first given, homes were much different.
 Those homes’ average 50-60° room temps weren’t anything like today’s centrally-heated rooms!

 It doesn’t need to be if you’ll drink it within a week or two.
 However, long-term wine storage requires keeping the cork moist.
 Not only are dried-out corks difficult to remove, but they allow the wine to develop an unpleasant mustiness.
 Not a flavor you’re looking for in wine!